ggaka6god/orBit/orBit-Game/README.md

 - Animations on Tiled: all animations are in Tiled.
 Inside folder Game/animation. player animation is a xml file we read to interpret data

-- Camera: camera limits Blits to nearby area of tileset and collider
+- Camera: Only tiles inside the camera are printed

+-Colliders: Only colliders that are in camera are checked in module collisions Update